ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   after the end time `task_start + task_duration`.
 Aggregators MUST reject reports that have timestamps later than the end time, and MAY choose to opt out of the task if `task_duration` is too long.
+* `time_precision`: Clients use this value to truncate their report timestamps;
+  see {{upload-flow}}.
+Additional semantics may apply, depending on the batch mode.
+(See {{batch-validation}} for details.)
 * A unique identifier for the VDAF in use for the task, e.g., one of the VDAFs defined in {{Section 10 of !VDAF}}.
+* `min_batch_size`: The smallest number of reports the batch is allowed to include.
+In a sense, this parameter controls the degree of privacy that will be obtained: the larger the minimum batch size, the higher degree of privacy.
+  However, this ultimately depends on the application and the nature of the measurements and aggregation function.

 Note that the `leader_aggregator_url` and `helper_aggregator_url` values may include arbitrary path components.